Tamoanchan: Name

 According to a figurative etymology in the Florentine Codex of Sahagún (bk.
 10, ch.
 29, para.
 14), "Tamoanchan probably means "We go down to our home".

 The word tamoanchan does not actually come from the Nahuatl languages, but is instead demonstrated to have its roots in Mayan etymology, with a meaning which could be glossed as "place of the misty sky", or similar.
 Descriptions of Tamoanchan appearing in the Florentine Codex indicate that the Postclassic Nahuas thought of it being located in the humid lowlands region of the Gulf Coast of Mexico, inhabited by the Huastec Maya people.

 Depiction in codices

 When depicted in Aztec codices Tamoanchan is frequently associated with the trecena 1 Calli in the Aztec calendar.
 This is "trecena 15 in the Borbonicus and Tonalamatl Aubin".
 The deity Itzpapalotl, one of the main tzitzimime figures ("star demons"), commonly presides over this trecena, and by extension Tamoanchan is often considered as part of her dominion.

-The toponymic glyph used for Tamoanchan in the codices depicts a cleft tree, flowering and emitting blood; the significance of these motifs is uncertain.
+The toponymic glyph used for Tamoanchan in the codices depicts a cleft tree, flowering and emitting blood; these motifs is the reference of the event when sexual transgression was committed in the paradise, causing the tree of life to be cut as described in the Codex Chimalpopoca.
 Besides being cleft, the two portions of the Tamoanchan-tree thus separated sometimes bear striping in opposite directions (as, in Codex Borgia 44) such that "their diagonal position ... indicates the internal helicoidal movement."
 Thus, helical rotations in two opposite directions would appear to be indicated.